Epic Mickey

 Oswald was supposed to be a mascot for Disney, he’s Mickey’s precursor, having been utterly forgotten by Disney and its fans after the mouse replaced him – a fitting ruler, then, to a land of forgotten cartoons.
 The first objective in the game is to track Oswald down, but at first, he’s presented as an antagonistic force, even building a trap to dispatch Mickey.

 Mickey here is not your typical hero.
-As the drops of ink dripping out of his body signalizes, he has an ambiguous nature in Wasteland, which is noted by several characters.
+As the drops of ink dripping out of his body signalize, he has an ambiguous nature in Wasteland, which is noted by several characters.
 “I don’t care what no one says, ya can’t be that nice, seein’ as how ya ooze just like the Blot,” one of the characters says, comparing Mickey with the monster that brought him to Wasteland.
+Gus functions as Mickey’s guide – teaching the game’s mechanics while introducing him to that world – but also as a conscience, judging his actions.
+If Mickey walks a selfish path, like choosing to grab a treasure instead of saving a fellow Gremlim, Gus will chastise him and question the mouse’s nature: “That isn’t something a hero would do.
+Are you one… a hero, that is?

 This ambiguity is amplified by the myriad of moral choices in the game.
 The first one arrives when Mickey is chasing down Oswald in the tower and comes across a Gremlim locked in a cage, which lies on top of a catapult.
 There’s a chest sitting on a pressure plate linked to this catapult, so we are offered a simple choice: save the Gremlim, who is desperately asking for help, or grab the reward in the treasure chest and activate the catapult.

 This type of choice – where the selfish action is tied to an easy, immediate reward – is the backbone of the game’s quests.
 In one, Pete hires Mickey to find a journal that proves he’s innocent of a crime.
 After acquiring this journal, we can either use it to prove his innocence or trade it for a special pin and let Pete take the blame.
 Later on, Mickey comes across a safe with an important Gremlin locked inside.
 He can either help the pirate who owns the safe in exchange for the combination – by rebuilding the pirate’s house, which was destroyed by Mickey’s actions, in the first place – or release the safe on the pirate’s head.
 The released Gremlin, then, needs a wrench to open the way forward, but it was stolen by Mickey’s talking telephone.
-We can either fix the telephone boxes in the town and receive the wrench as a reward, or we can let the Gremlin into Mickey’s house to kill the talking telephone and grab the wrench from its cold, disassembled body.
+We can either fix the telephone boxes in the town and receive the wrench as a reward, or we can let the Gremlin into Mickey’s house to murder the talking telephone and grab the wrench from its cold, disassembled body.

 These choices lead to different rewards and outcomes.
 Mickey can bring people together or ruin relationships, he can save certain characters or leave them to meet a terrible fate.
 Characters often react harshly to selfish actions: proving Pete’s innocence has him open a path to a treasure chest, but if we trade the journal for the special pin, Pete will become angry and try to get his revenge, locking Mickey in an arena full of enemies.